 CB1 receptors are mostly found throughout the body, particularly the brain.
 These receptors are responsible for movement, emotion, mood, thinking, memories, pain, appetite, and other cognitive functions(16).

 CB2 receptors are predominantly located in the immune system.
 These receptors affect pain and inflammation(17).

-CBD molecules usually attach to CB2 receptors, while THC attaches to CB1 receptors.
-When these cannabinoids bind to these connectors, they transmit signals that travel through the cells and affect different organs of the body.
+Interestingly, CBD molecules do not attach directly to CB1 or CB2 receptors, rather they modify those receptors’ activity in a way that is not yet understood.
+Meanwhile, THC attaches to both CB receptors.
+When these cannabinoids interact with these connectors, they transmit signals that travel through the cells and affect different organs of the body.

-Although CBD usually binds to CB2 connectors, it can also latch onto CB1 connectors to act as a blockade against other molecules.
+Although CBD does not bind directly to CB receptors, it can modify the connectors’ interactions with THC and act as a blockade against other molecules.